ricardomoura/js4nl/README.md

 #js2nl

 Email readers are crap.
-Especially Microsoft Outlook, the purpose of this tool is to ease the development of making newsletters width inline styles, saving us time and gaining readability using the modern web practices.
+Especially Microsoft Outlook, the purpose of this tool is to ease the development of making newsletters, leaving behind inline styles, saving us time and gaining readability using the modern web practices.

 ### goal